limdor/bazel_rules_qt/readme.md

 ## Platform support

-This project currently only works on Linux, although eventually I'd like it to support Windows and Mac OS X as well.
+This project currently only works on Linux and Windows, eventually Mac OS X might be supported as well.

 ## Usage